floriankarsten/kirby3-modular-starter/README.md

 It's developed every week live in streaming sessions https://floriankarsten.com/streaming

-*Please post ideas for modules into github issues.*
+**Please post ideas for modules into github issues.**

+My figma fiddle with ideas can be seen [here](https://www.figma.com/file/dYX5b13h1n75ZdhnyFXcAc/Modular-starter?node-id=0%3A1).

 ## How to start
 To install all dependencies.
 In root